GavinHuttley/tib/source/cogent3/sequences.rst

 Exercises
 =========

-..
+Download the :download:`alignment of bat BRCA1 sequences </data/brca1-bats.fasta>`.

-    exercises
+#.
+Try removing the ``incomplete_ok`` argument from the ``get_translation()`` method.

-     try removing the incomplete_ok argument
+#.
+Create an alignment from a dict with sequences that you make up.
+Slice the alignment to get every second codon position.

-     create an alignment with some synthetic sequences from a dict slice the alignment to get back every 3rd position
+#.
+Using the downloaded alignment, count the number of second codon positions that have variation.